 - Google’s increasing dominance of local search

-- The rise of voice search, which typically bypasses directories
+- The rise of voice search, which usually bypasses directories

-The company’s financial stability has improved significantly since its restructuring.
-After completing a major debt repayment program, Yellow Pages reported a debt-free balance sheet in 2022, with approximately $100 million in cash reserves.
-This financial health provides runway for continued digital investment.
+The company’s finances have improved a lot since its restructuring.
+After finishing a major debt repayment program, Yellow Pages reported a debt-free balance sheet in 2022, with roughly $100 million in cash reserves.
+That gives it room to keep investing in digital.

-As we look toward the future, what trajectory can we expect for Yellow Pages Canada?
-Several indicators help forecast its continued relevance and viability.
+So what can we expect for Yellow Pages Canada going forward?
+A few indicators help forecast its relevance and viability.

 What about opportunity cost?
-Businesses must consider whether the same budget allocated to other marketing channels might yield better returns.
-In competitive digital advertising markets like Toronto or Vancouver, the same $150 monthly investment might only buy 15-20 clicks on Google Ads for competitive service keywords.
+Businesses have to weigh whether the same budget allocated to other marketing channels might do better elsewhere.
+In competitive digital ad markets like Toronto or Vancouver, that same $150 monthly investment might buy only 15 to 20 clicks on Google Ads for competitive service keywords.

-The ROI equation also depends on a business’s digital marketing maturity.
-For businesses with limited digital presence, YP packages that include website development and basic SEO can deliver substantial value.
-For digitally sophisticated businesses, the incremental value of YP may be lower.
+The ROI equation also depends on how developed a business’s digital marketing already is.
+For businesses with little digital presence, YP packages that include website development and basic SEO can deliver real value.
+For businesses that already run sophisticated digital marketing, YP adds less on top.

-Businesses in these areas often report ROIs 30-40% higher than the national average for comparable YP investments.
+Businesses in these areas often report ROIs 30 to 40% higher than the national average for comparable YP investments.

 - Suburban areas around major metropolitan centers